Skip to content

 }

-This pattern is extremely common in the embedded world.
-Through conditional compilation, the same codebase can adapt to resource-constrained microcontrollers (disabling unnecessary features to save Flash and RAM) as well as feature-rich Linux environments.
+This style is very common in the embedded field.
+Through conditional compilation, the same codebase can adapt to resource-constrained microcontrollers (turning off unneeded features to save Flash and RAM) and feature-rich Linux environments.

 Note a key detail: don't hardcode compile-time configuration macros directly in the .c file.
-Instead, put them in a separate ring_config.h, and wrap each macro with #ifndef ... #endif.
-This allows users to override default values via compiler flags (-DRINGBUF_DEFAULT_CAPACITY=512) without modifying the source code.
+Instead, put them in a separate *_config.h, and wrap every macro with #ifndef.
+This allows users to override default values via compiler options (-D) without modifying the source code.

 Runtime Configuration: Dynamic Flexibility

-Runtime configuration is passed through function parameters or configuration structs, and is suitable for parameters that are only determined at program startup or might change during execution.
-The UartConfig struct in the earlier UART driver is a typical example of runtime configuration.
+Runtime configuration is passed through function parameters or configuration structures, suitable for parameters determined at program startup or that may change during execution.
+The UartConfig structure in the UART driver earlier is a typical runtime configuration.

-When should you use compile-time configuration versus runtime configuration?
-There's a rough rule of thumb: in embedded environments, use compile-time configuration for parameters that "require re-flashing to change," and use runtime configuration for parameters that "might differ across devices or scenarios."
-For example, if your product has multiple models with different baud rates, the baud rate should be a runtime configuration; but if a module's data buffer size is fixed across the entire product line, compile-time configuration is more appropriate.
+When to use compile-time vs. runtime configuration?
+There's a rough rule: In embedded environments, parameters that "require re-flashing if changed" use compile-time configuration, while parameters that "might differ between devices or scenarios" use runtime configuration.
+For example, if your product has multiple models with different baud rates, the baud rate should be runtime configuration; but if a module's data buffer size is fixed across the entire product line, compile-time configuration is more appropriate.

-⚠️ Pitfall Warning Don't nest conditional compilation too deeply.
-If you find yourself writing more than three levels of #if ... #endif, the code's readability will plummet.
-A better approach is to split differently configured code into separate helper functions, using a single level of conditional compilation to choose which function to call.
+⚠️ Warning Don't nest conditional compilation too deeply.
+If you find yourself writing more than three levels of #if, code readability drops drastically.
+A better approach is to split code for different configurations into separate helper functions, using one layer of conditional compilation to choose which function to call.

-Step Five—Achieving Cross-Platform Portability with a Platform Abstraction Layer
+Step 5 — Handle Cross-Platform with a Platform Abstraction Layer

-The core technique for making code run on multiple platforms is introducing a Platform Abstraction Layer.
-The principle is simple: isolate all platform-specific code in one place, and have upper-layer code only call the abstract interfaces.
-Think of it like a universal charger—whether your phone uses USB-C or Lightning, plug in the adapter and it charges; that adapter is the "platform abstraction layer."
+To get code running on multiple platforms, the core technique is introducing a Platform Abstraction Layer (PAL).
+The principle is simple: isolate all platform-specific code in one place, and upper-level code only calls abstract interfaces.
+You can think of it like a universal charger—whether your phone uses USB-C or Lightning, plug in the adapter and it charges; the adapter is that "platform abstraction layer."

-Suppose our ring buffer needs to use a fixed-size static array on embedded platforms (no malloc), while on a PC, dynamic allocation is fine.
-We first define a set of platform interfaces:
+Suppose our ring buffer needs to use fixed-size static arrays on embedded platforms (no malloc), while on the PC, dynamic allocation is fine.
+First, we define a set of platform interfaces:

 c